2016–17 Real Madrid CF season

 The 2016–17 season was Real Madrid Club de Fútbol's 113th season in existence and the club's 86th consecutive season in the top flight of Spanish football.
 It covered a period from 1 July 2016 to 30 June 2017.

 The 2016–17 season was one of the most successful campaigns in the history of Real Madrid.
 The club attained four titles, including a La Liga and Champions League double, a feat only achieved twice before by Real (in 1956–57 and 1957–58).

-This season was the first since 2003–04 and 2008–09 without Álvaro Arbeloa who departed to join West Ham United, having stayed at the club for seven years during his second spell.
+This season was the first since 2008–09 without Álvaro Arbeloa who had departed to join English club West Ham United F.C.
+Arbeloa announced that he will not extend his contract for another campaign thus bidding farewell with Los Merengues during the conclusion of the previous season.

 Season overview

 Pre-season

 On 15 June 2016, Denis Cheryshev was sold to Villarreal.
 On 21 June 2016, Álvaro Morata re-joined the club under a buy back clause from Juventus for a €30M fee.